sabouf1/2-Tier-Architecture-in-Azure-with-Terraform/README.md

 $ terraform init
 ```

-### Review the Terraform Plan
+### Review Terraform Plan

-Review the execution plan to understand what Terraform will create:
+Generate and review the execution plan to understand what Terraform will create:

 ```bash
 $ terraform plan